 Figure 94.
-Percent of Population Enjoying Different Components of Improved Drinking Water Services
+Percent of Population Served by types of Improved Drinking Water Services

 Figure 95 shows country reporting on Improved Drinking Water total coverage.
+However, in Yemen, the civil unrest have severe implications on drinking water supplies.
+Somalia and Palestine, have the least percentages for everyday drinking water accessibility (below 50%).
 Furthermore, country reporting confirms that 82% of the total population in the Arab Region is provided with everyday access to drinking water services.
 On a country basis, Figure 96 shows that, apart from Oman, all the gulf countries in addition to Egypt, Libya, Jordan, Morocco, Tunisia, and Yemen had achieved in 2015 above 95% everyday accessibility to drinking water services.
-However, in Yemen, the civil unrest have severe implications on drinking water supplies.
-Along wih Somalia and Palestine, those three countries have the least three percentages for everyday drinking water accessibility (below 50%).